thindil/steamsky/bin/doc/MODDING.md

   disable the player's ship's engine button in the module info dialog.
   Optional.
-* Key `AssignCrewIcon`: Path to the SVG image which will be used for assign a crew member to a cabin in the player' ship in the module info dialog.
+* Key `AssignCrewIcon`: Path to the SVG image which will be used for assign a crew member as an owner to a module in the player' ship in the module info dialog.
+Optional.
+* Key `AssignAmmoIcon`: Path to the SVG image which will be used for assign an ammunition to a gun in the player' ship in the module info dialog.
   Optional.

 ## Debugging